 In the next few months, several gift giving occasions will be coming: my anniversary, Mother’s Day, my birthday, high school graduations, college commencements, Father’s Day, my husband’s birthday, and my dad’s birthday.
 Whew!

-Buying gifts can be fun for those who like to shop, but it can be completely overwhelming with the sheer number of decisions to make.
+Buying gifts, like niche perfumes, can be fun for those who like to shop, but it can be completely overwhelming with the sheer number of decisions to make.

 Not to mention, we’re talking about seven or eight people to buy for.
 Men, women, teens, husbands, wives, moms, dads, young adults…